fbpx

 Recycling

 The resort strives to use all materials as long as their life cycles allow.
 In 2005, the resort dismantled the Urjanlinna log building that served as the main restaurant.
 The logs from the dismantled building were reused and made into two different buildings (the caravan service building and Vohvelikahvila restaurant).
-Out of the eight lifts in the resort, two have been given a complete overhaul and put into use again after being decommissioned by another ski resort.
-Increasing lift capacity is the plan for winter season 2022, and to do so Sappee is looking to find a decommissioned lift from another resort.
-Doing so, the resort continues the life spans of previously owned machines.
+Out of the nine lifts in the resort, three have been given a complete overhaul and put into use again after being decommissioned by another ski resort.
+By doing so, the resort continues the life spans of previously owned machines.

 Pirkanmaan Jätehuolto Oy is responsible for the resort’s waste management.
-When it comes to extensive recycling, the waste management arrangement in the area has been quite limited up to now.
-Household waste recycling has been implemented as far as possible.
-However, the situation has now changed and the resort offers the possibility to recycle bio, paper, metal and glass waste that comes with household waste.
-In 2022, household waste recycling will be initiated in the resort’s own accommodations and facilities.
-Along with it, the resort will start advising the customers on the importance of recycling and how they can spend their time at Sappee leaving as little a carbon footprint as possible.
+Since 2022, the resort has been recycling household waste in the accommodation units it manages as well as in its own facilities.
+The resort provides the possibility to recycle biowaste, paper, metal, and glass that are generated as part of household waste.
+Along with it, the resort has started advising the customers on the importance of recycling and how they can spend their time at Sappee leaving as little a carbon footprint as possible.

 The resort recycles all scrap metal resulting from its operations.
 The scrap is collected by a third party regularly.
 Waste oil is collected into tanks and taken to be recycled by a licenced waste oil contractor.
 Electrical equipment is taken to a dedicated recycling point.